iron-io/docs/worker/languages/go/index.md

 require 'iron_worker_ng'

 client = IronWorkerNG::Client.new(:token => "TOKEN", :project_id => "PROJECT_ID")
-task_id = client.tasks.create('GoWorker')
+task_id = client.tasks.create('GoWorker', {:some_arg => "This is an a payload arg", :other_arg => ["apples", "oranges]})
 {% endhighlight %}

 ## Deep Dive

 ### Payload Example

-Retrieving the payload on Go is the same as it is on any other language.
+Retrieving the payload from within the worker on Go is the same as it is on any other language.
 Retrieve the `-payload` argument passed to the script, load that file, and parse it as JSON.

 {% highlight go %}
 package main